DefinitelyJuan/SSNValidation/Docs/testplan.md

 ### Tests
 #### Unit tests
 ##### Preconditions
 The tests will be run using an Ubuntu 22 virtual machine.
-The test will be performed automatically, running the test script from located inside the "tests" of the project, using the following script in the command line:
+The test will be performed automatically, running the test script located inside the "tests" folder of the project, using the following script in the command line:

 	python3 -m unittest tests.test